harmslab/topiary/docs/source/protocol.rst

    and chickens would be non-optimal, as this covers only amniotes).
 The NCBI BLAST "Taxonomy" report from the previous step can be helpful in this
    regard: select species from the highest level of the hierarchy and you'll end up with good taxonomic coverage.
+Note that the species you use in your seed dataset will later serve as your "key species" when performing reciprocal BLAST.

 1.2.
 Construct the seed spreadsheet
 -----------------------------------